keybreak/linux-vst-compatibility-list/README.md

 # Linux VST compatibility list

-Targeted mainly for LinVST bridge testing and it's improvement.
+Targeted mainly for LinVST bridge testing and improvement.

-You can check list on [Project page](https://keybreak.github.io/linux-vst-compatibility-list/), use search or filters to see current plugin state.
+You can check list on [Project page](https://keybreak.github.io/linux-vst-compatibility-list/).
+Use search / filters to see current plugin state.

 ## Testing enviroment